siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 You can specify the port by adding a port flag.
-If you don't provide one, the port will default to 8501:
+If you don't provide one, the port will default an auto selected one or to 8501:

 .. code-block:: bash